Frix-x/klippain-shaketune/README.md

      #    their names manually, which can be useful if you prefer to encapsulate them into your own macros.
      # timeout: 600
      #    This defines the maximum processing time (in seconds) to allow to Shake&Tune for generating
      #    graphs from a .stdata file.
-10 minutes should be more than enough in most case, but if you have
+10 minutes should be more than enough in most cases, but if you have
      #    slower hardware (e.g., older SD cards or low-performance devices), increase it to prevent timeouts.
      # measurements_chunk_size: 2
      #    Each Shake&Tune command uses the accelerometer to take multiple measurements.
 By default,